M. Taher Saif

-M. Taher Saif is a Bangladeshi American mechanical engineer.
-He is the Edward William and Jane Marr Gutgsell Professor at the University of Illinois.
+M. Taher A Saif is a Bangladeshi American mechanical engineer.
+He is the Edward William and Jane Marr Gutgsell Professor at the University of Illinois Urbana-Champaign.
+He has also been serving as the Grainger Distinguished Chair in Engineering.

 Early life and education

 Taher Saif studied civil engineering at the Bangladesh University of Engineering and Technology (BUET).
 He has a master's degree in civil engineering, a doctorate in electrical engineering, and a post-doctoral degree in mechanical engineering.

 Career

 In 2024, Taher Saif was elected a member of the United States National Academy of Engineering.